Contra viento y marea (Mexican TV series)

-Marlene Favela and Sebastián Rulli starred as protagonists; Adriana Fonseca starred as co-protagonist, while Azela Robinson, Ernesto D'Alessio, Alberto Estrella and the leading actress Beatriz Sheridan starred as antagonists.
-Kika Edgar and the leading actress Evita Muñoz "Chachita" starred as stellar performances.

 Plot

-Natalia Ríos is a lovely young girl who lives with her aunt Inés.
-Her aunt’s husband, Arcadio, is a shameless man who tries to rape Natalia and ends up selling her into white slavery to a gang of thugs.
-One of them, Valente, takes pity on the innocent young girl.
+Natalia Ríos (Marlene Favela is a lovely young girl who lives with her aunt, Inés (Lucero Lander).
+Her aunt’s husband, Arcadio (Roberto Ballesteros), is a shameless man who tries to rape Natalia and ends up selling her into white slavery to a gang of thugs.
+One of them, Valente (Alberto Estrella), takes pity on the innocent young girl.
 He saves her and they both run away, but are soon found by the criminals.
 Valente confronts them to give Natalia a chance to escape and is badly wounded.
 Natalia is able to get away and goes back to her aunt, only to find her on her deathbed.
-Inés tells her that, from now on, she must live with Doña Carlota at the home of the wealthy Serrano family.
-When Natalia arrives at the mansion, Don Teodoro and his daughter Sandra welcome her with open arms, but his wife Apolonia, Doña Carlota’s daughter, treats her with contempt.
+Inés tells her that, from now on, she must live with Doña Carlota (Beatriz Sheridan) at the home of the wealthy Serrano family.
+When Natalia arrives at the mansion, Don Teodoro (Luis Couturier) and his daughter, Sandra (Adriana Fonseca), welcome her with open arms, but his wife, Apolonia (Azela Robinson), Doña Carlota’s daughter, treats her with contempt.

-Sebastián lives with his adoptive family: Amparo, who has always rejected him; her son Eduardo, who loves and is loyal to Sebastián, thinking they are really brothers; and the grandmother, Doña Cruz.
+Sebastián (Sebastián Rulli) lives with his adoptive family: Amparo (Silvia Manríquez), who has always rejected him; her son, Eduardo (Ernesto D'Alessio), who loves and is loyal to Sebastián, thinking they are really brothers; and the grandmother, Doña Cruz (Evita Muñoz "Chachita").
 One night, Eduardo is attacked by a drunkard and Sebastián defends him, leaving the attacker unconscious in the street.
 A street bum who witnessed the fight then robs and kills the man, but Sebastián is blamed for the murder and sent to prison.